Eden-Shaim/Dublin-stream-app/README.md

    </p>
 To uploade new data - visit "Upload" page.

-The uploaded data will aoutomaticlly be uploaded to Elastic search - our data werhouse ,and will feed the  "Real time traffic analysis" page.
+The uploaded data will aoutomaticlly be uploaded to Databricks.
+By running the cell under "Transform external data and upload to Elastic Search" in the creative - h_sampeing_with_bagging.ipynb notebook, the new data will be uploaded to Elastic search - our data werhouse ,and will feed the  "Real time traffic analysis" page.

 ## Data